-The Funds' investment in debt obligations issued or purchased at a discount and certain other obligations may require a Fund to accrue and distribute income not yet received (and which may never be received).
-In addition, payment-in-kind debt obligations will give rise to income which is required to be distributed even though a Fund receives no interest payment in cash on the security during the year.
-In order to generate sufficient cash to make the requisite distributions, such Fund may be required to sell securities in its portfolio that it otherwise would have continued to hold.
-A Fund may realize gains or losses from such sales.
-In the event a Fund realizes net capital gains from such transactions, its shareholders may receive a larger capital gain dividend than they would in the absence of such transactions.
+The Fund may acquire debt obligations that have original issue discount.
+"Original issue discount" is the excess of a debt obligation's stated redemption price at maturity over the obligation's issue price.
+Under long-standing tax rules, a taxpayer that acquires an obligation with original issue discount generally is required to include the original issue discount in income on a constant yield-to-maturity basis without regard to when, or whether, payments are made on the obligation.
+Obligations owned by the Fund that have original issue discount may include investment in payment-in-kind securities, and certain other obligations.
+Obligations with original issue discount owned by the Fund will give rise to income that the Fund will be required to distribute even though the Fund does not receive an interest payment in cash on the obligation during the year.
+In order to generate sufficient cash to make the requisite distributions, the Fund may be required to sell securities in its portfolio that it otherwise would have continued to hold.
+The Fund may realize gains or losses from such sales.
+If the Fund realizes net capital gains from such transactions, its shareholders may receive a larger capital gain distribution than they would in the absence of such transactions.

-Some debt obligations that are acquired by the Funds in the secondary market may be treated as having market discount.
+Some debt obligations that are acquired by the Fund in the secondary market may be treated as having market discount.
+"Market discount" is generally the excess of the stated redemption price of the bond at maturity over the basis of the bond immediately after its acquisition by the taxpayer.
 Generally, any gain recognized on the disposition of a debt security having market discount is treated as ordinary income to the extent the gain does not exceed the "accrued market discount" on such debt security.
 Market discount generally accrues in equal daily installments.
-The Funds may make certain elections applicable to debt obligations having market discount, which could affect the character and timing of recognition of income.
+The Fund may make certain elections applicable to debt obligations having market discount, which could affect the character and timing of recognition of income.
+When recognized, market discount is taxable as ordinary income even if interest on the debt obligation in question is tax exempt.

-For financial accounting purposes, depending upon the type of instrument involved and its credit quality, both original issue discount and market discount may be recognized over the expected or contractual life of the instrument.
+For financial accounting purposes, depending upon the type of instrument involved and its credit quality, both market discount and original issue discount may be recognized over the expected or contractual life of the instrument.
 The Tax Cuts and Jobs Act enacted on December 22, 2017 (the "2017 Tax Act") requires accrual-method taxpayers to recognize items of gross income for tax purposes in the year in which the taxpayer recognizes the income for financial accounting purposes.
-The IRS has said that it will not apply this provision to require the recognition of accrued market discount.
-However, it is possible that the 2017 Tax Act will accelerate the recognition by a Fund of original issue discount for income tax purposes.
+Treasury Regulations issued in 2020 provide that this provision of the 2017 Tax Act will generally not be applied to amounts determined under the market discount or original issue discount rules.